e-klndr/ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

+__Filebeat: As its name suggests, it collects the logs files from specified locations and presents in GUI format on certain platforms such as Kibana.
+For an example of filebeat, a deployed playbook file to collect data from ELK server and display on Kibana.__

+__Metricbeat: This beat gives us the performance usage in the VM or wherever it's installed.
+Then converts into GUI format such as showing CPU, RAM, memory usage.__

+__Auditbeat: This beat is to used auditing user or system activities on Linux server.
+As an example, it can provide security breaches.__

 ### Using the Playbook